grimme-lab/qc2-teaching/doc/apps-ex.rst

    resulting file (default: ``molden.input``) with ``gmolden``.
 The normal modes can be visualized by clicking on "Norm.
 Mode" on the right side of the menu.

-3. Call the program ``thermo`` and note down the thermal corrections to enthalpy.
+3. Call the program ``thermo`` and note down the thermal corrections to the enthalpy.

-4. In the ``control`` file, change the mass of the 4 hydrogen atoms at the carbon.
-Example:
+4. Repeat the transition state search with CD\ :sub:`4` and OH.
+Therefore, take the initial ``control`` file and add an additional non-default atom weight definition to the 4 affected hydrogen atoms in the ``$atoms`` block.
+You need to look in the ``coord`` file and identify the indices of the ``h`` atoms you want to change to deuterium.
+Say these hydrogen atoms are atoms 2, 3, 4 and 5, then change the ``$atoms`` block to:

    .. code-block:: none
       :linenos:

-      h  2-5                             \
-        basis =h def2-TZVP               \
-        jbas  =h def2-TZVP               \
-        mass = 2.014
+      $atoms
+        basis=def2-TZVP
-      h  7                               \
+      h 2,3,4,5
-        basis =h def2-TZVP               \
-        jbas  =h def2-TZVP

-   Be careful: The back slashes indicate that the statement is continued in the next line and are essential.

-5. Repeat the transition state search with CD\ :sub:`4`.
+        mass=2.014

+5. With this input, repeat all aforementioned steps.

 6. Calculate the energies and thermal corrections for CH\ :sub:`4`, CD\ :sub:`4` and OH.